-You should avoid strenuous activity and flying for 24 hours following the biopsy.
+Avoid strenuous activity and flying for 24 hours following the biopsy.

-You may remove your dressing/band aid the next day.
+You may remove your dressing/band-aid the next day.

 Bloodstaining of the sputum may be seen and should settle.

-- If required, a simple analgesic such as paracetamol (Panadol), NOT Aspirin, should be sufficient.
+- You may experience some discomfort following the procedure.
+If required, a simple analgesic such as paracetamol (Panadol) should be sufficient.
+Do NOT take Aspirin.

 Please contact your referring doctor if you:

-- cough up increasing amounts of blood.
+- cough up increasing amounts of blood;

-- notice fever, swelling, or increased pain at the needle entry site
+- notice fever, swelling, or increased pain at the needle entry site;

 - experience worsening shortness of breath, difficulty breathing or increasing pain on breathing.
 As this could be a side-effect caused by air leaking from a hole in the lung, it is essential that you contact your referring doctor, local doctor or your local emergency department immediately.

 If you have not been contacted about your results within 1 to 2 weeks, please contact your referrer.